Epidemic model on a network: analysis and applications to COVID-19: The model and epidemic criterion

 \subsection{SIR on a network}

-We consider a geographic network of cities connected by roads or communications and obtain the model and introduce a geographical component so that $(S,I)$ become vectors and we drop $R$.
-This is similar to Murray's model where he introduces spatial dispersion using a continuous Laplacian term \cite{murray}.
+We consider a geographic network of cities connected by roads or airline routes.
+This introduces a spatial component so that $(S,I)$ become vectors; we also drop $R$.
+This is similar to Murray's model where he introduces spatial dispersion in an SI model using a continuous Laplacian term \cite{murray}.
 The evolution at a node $j$ in a network of $n$ nodes reads

 where $N_j$ is the population at node $j$, the $\sum_{k\sim j}$ is the exchange with the neighboring nodes $k$ of $j$ and where $\epsilon$ is a constant.
 The main difference with the model of \cite{bh13} is that we assume symmetry in the exchanges.